-After a complete physical from my G.P.
-I was told my iron stores or ferritin levels were very low and I was put on an iron supplement.
+A complete physical from my family doctor revealed my iron stores or ferritin levels were very low.
+As a result, I was put on an iron supplement.
 My ferritin level is climbing back up, but still has a long way to go to “normal” levels.
 My hormone levels are within the normal range; so I am classified as perimenopausal.
-It was also suggested by two different doctors that I am suffering from depression.
+It was suggested by two different doctors that I am suffering from depression.

-This naturopath referred me to a second one who is also an MD and so can order blood tests etc. He suggested that although my thyroid test results were normal I may suffer from hypo thyroidism. (low thyroid function) My other symptoms of low blood pressure, fatigue and the fact that I always feel cold fit this theory.
-He suggested treatment with dried thyroid and although I gave it some consideration, decided to wait to see if my rising ferritin level and absence of wheat in my diet would make me feel better.
-In the meantime I went to a thyroid specialist (also found online) who has suggested testing my saliva for adrenal gland function, stools for dairy and egg sensitivities, and my blood for further thyroid function tests.
-These tests are in progress, stay tuned!
+This naturopath referred me to a second one who is also an MD and so can order blood tests etc. He suggested that although my thyroid test results were normal I may suffer from hypothyroidism. (low thyroid function) My other symptoms of low blood pressure, fatigue, and the fact that I always feel cold fit this theory.
+He suggested treatment with dried thyroid.
+Although I gave it some consideration, I decided to wait to see if my rising ferritin level and absence of wheat in my diet would make me feel better.
+In the meantime, I went to a thyroid specialist who has suggested testing my saliva for adrenal gland function, stools for dairy and egg sensitivities, and my blood for further thyroid function tests.